reactorlabs/pir/ir-semantics.md

 ## The formal language

+### Compared to sourir

+* no arrays
+* no heap, just a global scope with dynamic bindings
+* loads and stores to/from the global scope are explicit instructions
+* no inferred local scopes, local variables must be declared at the beginning of a function
+* no assume instruction

+### Syntax

+metavariables

     x        variables
     L        labels
     Lᶠ       function name labels

+TBD: I am not sure about this part yet

     t  ::= ⊤ | ⊥ | int | bool | ...   types
     tₕ ::= (x : t)* ↦ (y : t)*        Partial Heap Type:   TBD!!
     a  ::= x : t                      Formal argument:     name and type

+Programs consist of a list of functions.
+Functions have the following shape:

+    functionName(formalArg : type, ...) heapType :=
+      (formalArg : refinedType, ...) refinedHeapType { var x,y,z in  instructions, ... }  # version 1
+      (formalArg : refinedType, ...) refinedHeapType { var x,y,z in  instructions, ... }  # version 2
+      ...

+Or more formally:

     S  ::= (a*) : t [tₕ]              Function Signature:  formal arguments and heap type D  ::= Lᶠ S                       Declaration:         function name and signature